 Q: Do I need to file a declaration of estimated tax or make estimated tax payments?

 A: Every taxpayer who anticipates having taxable income subject to Delaware income tax, and estimates their tax liability to be $200 or more after excluding Delaware withholding and/or other credits, must file a declaration of estimated tax and make estimated tax payments.
 These payments are due quarterly on April 15, June 15, September 15 and January 15 (December 15 for business taxpayers).
 Estimated tax payments received after these dates will be subject to penalty and interest.
 Penalty and interest rates appear below.

 Q: Where can I get a City of Delaware income tax form?

 A: Forms are here, and at the tax office in City Hall, 1 S. Sandusky Street.

 Q: Can I file my tax return electronically?

 A: Yes.
 Resident individuals can use our e-file tool to prepare a Delaware tax return and, if they qualify, file the return electronically.
-E- File is available here.
+E- File information is available here.

 Q: Can I deduct business losses from my W-2 wages on my tax return?